WWE Rumors: Roman Reigns Might Help Dean Ambrose Change Mind About Leaving Company, Per ‘WrestlingNews.co’

 — Complex (@Complex) February 26, 2019

 Typically, wrestlers who are departing a company are “buried,” which could mean losing several matches in a row, rarely getting to appear on television, and/or being made to look particularly weak against their opponents.
 As observed by WrestlingNews.co, Ambrose has not been “completely buried” at this point, as WWE quietly turned him back into a heroic character while seemingly hinting at yet another reunion for The Shield ahead of WrestleMania 35.
-The outlet also cited an unnamed wrestler, who said that Ambrose was “the happiest he’s been in a long time” because Reigns had just returned after his leukemia-related hiatus.
+The outlet also cited an unnamed wrestler, one who said that Ambrose was “the happiest he’s been in a long time” because Reigns had just returned after his leukemia-related hiatus.

 In addition, Fightful separately reported that Ambrose was “very emotional” when Reigns was announcing his return, but ultimately decided not to join Reigns and fellow ex-Shield member Seth Rollins after they saved him from a post-match attack on this week’s Monday Night Raw.